arielherself/espresso/README.raw.md

 A second worry is the hit to the incomes of European households.
 Post-pandemic savings buoyed consumption, and the risk of unemployment remains low.
 But that may not last either.
 The billions of euros Europe’s [governments](https://www.economist.com/finance-and-economics/2022/09/01/europe-scrambles-to-protect-consumers-against-dizzying-energy-prices) have dispensed to firms and households may not prevent Europe from [tumbling into recession](https://www.economist.com/finance-and-economics/2022/08/31/europe-is-heading-for-recession-how-bad-will-it-be).

-## Iranians continue their lethal protest
+## Iranians brave death by continuing their protests

 Death has galvanised protest for more than two months in Iran.
 Unrest began in mid-September when [Mahsa Amini](https://www.economist.com/1843/2022/09/28/im-the-same-as-mahsa-and-i-want-my-freedom-anger-at-irans-regime-spills-onto-the-streets), a young woman detained by the morality police, died in custody.
 Whenever protests seemed to ebb, more killings sent people back to the streets.
 So it was in recent days, after Kian Pirfalak, a nine-year-old boy, was shot by security forces.
 His funeral drew large crowds.